davinerd/dhis2-tools-dab/docs/container_types.md

 The container type installs elasticsearch, logstash and kibana from the official Elastic repository.
 The postsetup script configures journal and filebeat in every running container (thanks to [`dhis2-set-elasticsearch` script](./service_scripts.md#dhis2-set-elasticsearch)).

+Additional configuration files can be found in `setup/configs/es_siem`.
+Files are divided in directories based on their function, and executed in the postsetup script.

+#### Built in configuration
+By default, the `es_siem_postsetup` script configures:
+* an ingest pipeline to parse the `message` field into JSON object
+* a data view for the default index
+* an index to collect alerts
+* a data view for the alert index
+* alert rules

 #### Examples
 ```
 {